 - 1. Align the system board to the port connectors on the rear of the chassis and place the system board in the chassis.

-- 2. Tighten the screws to secure the system board to the chassis.
+- 2. Tighten the screws securing the system board to the chassis.

 - 3. Connect the cables to the system board.

 - 4. Install the:

 - a) processor

-- b) heat sink
+- b) heat-sink assembly

 - c) expansion card(s)

-- d) front panel
+- d) memory

 - e) cover

 - 5. Follow the procedures in After Working Inside Your Computer.